tprasadtp/ubuntu-post-install/docs/testing.md

 !!! info
     Trusty tests do not install indicator-kdeconnect, peek, openjdk-8-jdk, gnome-todo , gnome-calendar, polari and their PPAs.
 Please modify your lists accordingly.

-- Tests on Cosmic Cuttlefish (Job #build.8) use base image from `http://cdimage.ubuntu.com/ubuntu-base/daily/`
+- Tests on Cosmic Cuttlefish use base image from `http://cdimage.ubuntu.com/ubuntu-base/daily/`
 - Dockerfiles used for building the image are in `/dockerfiles` directory, they use official Ubuntu base images with script dependencies.
 - Test scripts are located in `/tests` directory.
 - Since its a time consuming process only simulated install is done on CI.
 Linux mint and Elementary are not tested in containers as of now, but will be in the future.